Edo-Tokyo Open Air Architectural Museum

 Since the Edo period, Tokyo has lost many historical buildings due to various reasons.
 They include floods, fires, earthquakes, and war.
 And that continues today, with social and economic change causing more loss.

 There is a lot of cool stuff.
-You’ll be able to shoot a wide range of buildings that include:
+You can shoot a wide range of buildings that include:

 • Houses for the rich and the middle class